Our impact – getting it right.

 “Adding rigour to reporting beyond simply counting beneficiaries is an open goal for charities.
 We owe it to all of our supporters to be doing an incredible job at communicating the difference our work makes.” – Will Jones, Chief Executive, brainstrust

 It is important you know what we have achieved, as well as where we might be falling short.
-Storytelling and narrative have always been a cornerstone of our reporting, but we have been working hard in recent years to develop systems and processes that will make us best in field at sharing with you what you are helping us to achieve.
-That’s why we commit to sharing the annual impact of brainstrust is having with you.
+Your stories and feedback have always been steered our work, and we have been working hard in recent years to develop processes that make us best in field at sharing what you are helping us to achieve.
+That’s why we commit to sharing the annual impact of our work at brainstrust.

 Click here to download our latest impact report.